BILL ANALYSIS

 Protect Liberty and End Warrantless Surveillance Act of 2026

-HR7816 (Protect Liberty and End Warrantless Surveillance Act of 2026) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-This legislation directly affects CrowdStrike ($CRWD), Palo Alto Networks ($PANW), $S and Fortinet ($FTNT) and 5 other tickers.
-The primary sectors impacted are Technology.
+HR7816 (Protect Liberty and End Warrantless Surveillance Act of 2026) has been assessed with a neutral outlook for investors.
+This legislation directly affects CrowdStrike ($CRWD), Fortinet ($FTNT), Palo Alto Networks ($PANW) and $S. The primary sectors impacted are Technology.
 View the full bill text on Congress.gov.

 neutral